Construction wrapping up on "A" Concourse at Billings Airport; will be mostly finished January 2022

-BILLINGS, Mont. - Construction on Concourse "A" at the Billings Logan International Airport should be mostly finished in January 2022 according to Director of Aviation and Transit for Billings Kevin Ploehn.
+BILLINGS - Construction on Concourse "A" at the Billings Logan International Airport should be mostly finished in January 2022, according to Director of Aviation and Transit for Billings Kevin Ploehn.

 "It's been very exciting," Ploehn said.
 "I haven't been sleeping as well as I used to, but it's been very exciting."